OperatorFoundation/SwiftTestUtils/README.md

 ## TestStrings

-This class is used to store and retreive sensetive strings such as keys, passwords and IP addresses in a .json file outside of your project so that you no longer have to scour through your code to remove hard-coded personal details before pushing to Git.
+This class is used to store and retrieve sensitive strings such as keys, passwords and IP addresses in a .json file outside of your project so that you no longer have to scour through your code to remove hard-coded personal details before pushing to Git.

 ### Usage